tarof429/stuckathome/building_a_pc_2022/post_install.md

     sudo ufw allow from 192.168.0.0/24 to any port 22
     ```

 - Intall some more fonts: https://blog.yucas.net/2018/03/25/beautiful-fonts-improve-arch-linux/.
-Also install noto-fonts-cjk for Japanese.
+Also install noto-fonts-cjk for Japanese, and ttf-hack for VS Code

-- Intall Fira Code font: https://github.com/tonsky/FiraCode and https://github.com/tonsky/FiraCode/wiki/VS-Code-Instructions